This post may contain affiliate links. Please see our disclosure policy.

 - In a large bowl, whisk together Dry Ingredients: flour, granulated sugar, light brown sugar, baking powder, cinnamon, pumpkin pie spice, ground ginger, and salt.

-- In a medium bowl, whisk together remaining pumpkin puree, egg, vanilla, and cream until smooth and well mixed.
+- In a medium bowl, whisk together Wet Ingredients: pumpkin puree, egg, vanilla, and cream until smooth and well mixed.

-- Transfer scone mixture onto lined baking sheet.
-Gently knead and fold the mixture into a 6-inch disc that’s 1-inch thick.
-The less you overwork the dough, the more tender it will be.
-Don’t worry about small cracks, they’ll bake together.
-The scone dough will spread a lot during baking.
+- Transfer dough to lined baking sheet.
+Gently knead and fold the mixture into a 6-inch disc that’s 1-inch thick.2 Don’t worry about small cracks, they’ll bake together.
+The dough will spread a lot during baking.

 Notes